rainlanguage/docs.rainlang.xyz/docs/raindex/7-configuring-networks-subgraphs-metaboards-orderbooks-deployers.md

 ```
 * Currently the subgraphs map 1:1 directly to the orderbooks
 * This means each orderbook has its own subgraph.
-* The GraphQL endpoint is used for fetching data indexed by the graphql server and also provides a query interface for orderbook data.
+* The GraphQL endpoint is used for fetching data indexed by the GraphQL server and also provides a query interface for orderbook data.

 ## Metaboards
 - A Metaboard is a smart contract deployed on a blockchain network that allows users to post metadata (referred to as "Rain meta") about a specific subject, typically an address on the blockchain, and metaboards are subgraphs that index the rain meta.